-- The practice had a mission statement which was displayed in the waiting areas and staff knew and understood the values. - The practice had a robust strategy and supporting business plans which reflected the vision and values and were regularly monitored.
+- The practice had a mission statement which was displayed in the waiting areas and staff knew and understood the values.
+This included being patient centred and delivering high quality care. - The practice had a robust strategy and supporting business plans which reflected the vision and values and were regularly monitored.
+The business plan had been reviewed recently in May 2016.